 Partnerships - A Whole School Approach

 All staff have the responsibility to cater for the needs of all the students in their care.
-This necessitates high levels of communication between the Inclusion Faculty, the rest of the Inclusion Team, outside agencies and other internal staff.
-Many additional needs students require holistic support both pastorally and academically.
+This necessitates high levels of communication between the Inclusion Faculty, the rest of the Inclusion Team, outside agencies and other internal staff as additional needs students require holistic support both pastorally and academically.

-SCBL meetings (Significant and Complex Barriers to Learning) are held to discuss and plan for the most vulnerable students and those student who have been referred by colleagues.
+SCBL meetings (Significant and Complex Barriers to Learning) are held regularly to discuss and plan for the individual needs of our most vulnerable students.
 SCBL meetings are attended by staff drawn from the Inclusion Faculty, Inclusion Team and Pastoral Team.
-Additional strategy meetings are held with representatives from outside agencies, the family and key members of staff linked with the student.
+Additional strategy meetings are held with representatives from outside agencies, the family and key members of staff linked with the students.

 Examples of members working in partnership with the Inclusion faculty: